krushton/iolab-lecture16/README.md

 <h3>Step 3</h3>
 ----------------------------------------
-<p>Modify the code in processEarthquakes() so that clicking a marker displays an Info Window with details about the Earthquake.</p>
+<p>Modify the code you wrote in step 2 so that clicking a marker displays an Info Window with details about the Earthquake.</p>